 The global pandemic has caused most education institutions to adopt virtual learning what has led to massive growth in online education.
+While traditional education has an instructor come into a classroom and teach the course, virtual learning is grouped based on the tools used.

 Thus, the shift may not be temporary after all.